Get your child involved in books and foster a lifelong love of reading. Here are tips from PBS Kids:

 - Encourage a love of words by playing rhyming and word games, singing silly songs or writing poems and stories together.

-On March 2, join the annual literacy celebration that also falls on the birthday of beloved children's author, Dr. Seuss.
-All over the nation, thousands of schools, libraries, community centers and other participants bring kids and books together for fun activities that celebrate reading.
+On March 2, join the annual literacy celebration that happens to fall on the birthday of beloved children's author, Dr. Seuss.
+All over the nation, thousands of schools, libraries, community centers and other participants bring kids and books together for activities that celebrate reading.

-For more reading tips and book suggestions, visit www.nea.org/readacross.
+Find more reading tips and book suggestions at www.nea.org.